1.0 FTE, 8-Hour Day Shifts

 • Discharges patient from treatment when appropriate with adequate discharge planning including equipment procurement and family training, and communicates this appropriately to patient, family and health care team.

 • Identifies departmental performance improvement issues and participates in performance improvement activities, e.g. chart reviews, revision of documentation forms, workflow studies, etc. Regularly re-evaluates patient care services and programs, and completes assignments in the departmental plan to improve services.
 Contributes to the development of departmental policies and procedures.
-Conducts new program development, for example by developing treatment protocols for new patient populations.
+Participates in new program development, for example by developing treatment protocols for new patient populations.

 • Identifies needs for equipment repair or upgrade to maintain quality of care.
 Makes recommendations for selection and purchase of specific equipment and supplies.